The Jewish Community of Wiesbaden under the Nazi Regime

 On the 27th of August 1942, the last public prayer service was held in Wiesbaden.
 From the 27th to the 29th of August 1942, six hundred Jews, many of them elderly and weak, were collected in the courtyard of the Orthodox synagogue.
 The Jews were photographed at the collection point in front of the Orthodox synagogue, during their registration at the police station, and when they boarded the deportation train at the city’s train station.
 On the 29th of August the Jews of Wiesbaden were deported to Frankfurt, where another 600 local Jews boarded the train.
 On the 1st of September the train left Frankfurt, and it arrived in Theresienstadt the following day.
 The Jews on this transport were primarily elderly or sick people, as well as Jews who had been decorated or injured in World War I, and their families.
 Later, these Jews were deported from Theresienstadt to Auschwitz.
 Thirty-two Jews from this deportation survived the war.

 The responsibility for liquidating the community’s assets was placed on Berthold Gutmann, a lawyer who was sent on the September 1st transport to Theresienstadt together with his son.
 The head of the Jewish community, Moritz Maxheimer, was also deported and was murdered in Auschwitz a month later.
-The secretary of the Jewish community, Arthur Strauss, was deported in July 1943 together with his wife to Theresienstadt, from where he was deported in October 1944 to Auschwitz.
+The secretary of the Jewish community, Arthur Strauss, was deported in March 1943 together with his wife Anna to Theresienstadt, from where he was deported in October 1944 to Auschwitz.
 Thirteen Jewish doctors from Wiesbaden were deported and perished as well, most of them in Theresienstadt.

 In December 1942, fewer than 200 residents of Jewish origin remained in Wiesbaden; most of them were “half” or “quarter” Jews, or Jews married to Aryans who had been defined by the regime as having extra privileges.
 In 1943 these Jews were added to the Frankfurt community.
 Twenty-five of them were deported to Theresienstadt in February of 1945.